Real Time Assist Cards

 Language availability

-RTA Cards are available in English and Spanish.
+RTA cards are available in English, Spanish, and French.

 • For use in English, make sure that your Contact Center language is set to English before creating your cards.